Clakriss/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 9. DIVIDE AND RULE > Write a script that prints the result of POWER divided by DIVIDE, followed by a new line.

+10. LOVE IS AN ANTERIOR TO LIFE, POSTERIOR TO DEATH, INITIAL OF CREATION, AND THE EXPONENT OF BREATH